yl-ang-hub/project-requi/README.md

 # Requi

-**Requi** is a full-stack requisition and procurement management system designed to streamline the purchasing workflow in organisations.
+**Requi** is a full-stack requisition and procurement management system designed to automate and streamline the purchasing workflow in organisations.

 It supports requisition creation, multi-level approvals, document management, delivery and payment tracking — all with secure access controls.

 ## Key Features

-- **Authentication & Authorization**

-  - Secure login with JWT
+- **Secure Access Control**

-  - Role-based access (staff, approvers, finance, procurements, system administrator)
+  - JWT authentication with role-based permissions (staff, approvers, finance, admin)

+- **Requisition Management**

+  - Submit requisitions with supplier, cost centre, budget codes, and attachments
+  - Track requisition status from submission to approval

-- **Requisition Workflow**
+- **Approval Workflow**

-  - Create and track requisitions
-  - Automated approval flow based on the company's financial and procurement policies
+  - Automated routing based on department, cost centre, and amount
+  - Supports multi-level approvals (e.g., finance → line manager → director)
+  - Automated email notifications to speed up approval process

+- **Purchase Orders Management**

+  - Immutable (frozen) for compliance and stored with requisitions
+  - Supports tracking of PO status and uploading of delivery orders, goods received notes, invoices and payments associated with the PO

 - **Document Management**

-  - Upload and manage supporting files
+  - Upload and manage supporting files for every stage of procurement
   - Integration with **Amazon S3** for scalable storage
   - Automatic unique file naming to prevent overwrites

 - **Database Integration**

   - PostgreSQL with normalised schema for requisitions, suppliers, users, and purchase orders

-- **Frontend Experience**
-  - React-based UI with real-time form validation and file uploads
-  - Role-specific dashboards and views

 ## Technical Stack